TUDelft-IN4303-2014/assignments/milestone2-analysis/day9.md

 The following clause also imports declarations of `NS1` which are imported into the referred scope:

     imports NS1, imported NS1, NS2 from NS name

-### Hiding Variables and Fields

-You can now extend your constraints for hidden fields.
-For this purpose, you can use `nabl-lookup-local-import(|ctx)`.
-This strategy works similar to `nabl-lookup-local(|ctx)`.
-It creates a task to lookup a name in the current context, but only considers declarations, which are imported into the current scope.
-It does not consider declarations from surrounding scopes.
-You should add checks for variable and field declarations, which hide fields from ancestor classes.
-You should give warnings on variable declarations and report errors on field declarations.

-### Method Overloading and Overriding

-Next, you can specify constraints for overloaded and overridden method declarations.
-You should report errors on overloading methods and give notes on overriding methods.
-The following strategies might be useful:

-* `nabl-lookup-local(|ctx)`
-* `nabl-lookup-lexical(|ctx)`
-* `nabl-lookup-local-import(|ctx)`
-* `nabl-lookup-lexical-import(|ctx)`
-* `type-lookup(|ctx)`
-* `type-match(|ctx)`
-* `task-create-error-on-triggers(|ctx, triggers, msg)`
-* `task-create-warning-on-triggers(|ctx, triggers, msg)`
-* `task-create-note-on-triggers(|ctx, triggers, msg)`

 ### Subtyping